Discover

 - Reinforce the reasons why you’re together, and remind them of other challenges you’ve dealt with as a team.

-- For more than half of women, the menopause causes changes to their sexual relationships.
+- Research has shown that the menopause often affects women’s sexual relationships.
 It’s important to find ways to work through this together.

-- Think about getting professional help if you experience serious conflict during this time, perhaps from a relationship counsellor.
+- Think about getting professional help if you and your partner are having serious conflict during this time.
+You might find it helpful to speak to a relationship counsellor.

 Often, just being there for someone is the best way to offer your support and show that you care.